TejasBadhe07/Cat-Photo-App/Registration-Form/README.md

 The textarea element acts like an input element of type text, but comes with the added benefit of being able to receive multi-line text, and an initial number of text rows and columns.

 Users will be able to register with a bio.

+To give Campers an idea of what to put in their bio, the placeholder attribute is used.
+The placeholder accepts a text value, which is displayed until the user starts typing.
+With form submissions, it is useful, and good practice, to provide each submittable element with a name attribute.
+This attribute is used to identify the element in the form submission.

+The border of the last fieldset element looks a little out of place.
+You can select the last element of a specific type using the last-of-type CSS pseudo-class, like this:

+p:last-of-type { }

+To style the submit button, you can use an attribute selector, which selects an element based on the given attribute value.
+Here is an example:

+input[name="password"]
+The above selects input elements with a name attribute value of password.